davecheney/gogo/README.md

     mkdir $PROJECT

 Inside your `gogo` project, you should arrange your Go source, and its dependencies into the usual `$PACKAGE/src` subfolder.
+You can also use your existing $GOPATH directory as a project location, `gogo` will not overwrite the output of the `go` tool.

 ### gogo build